g-andrade/deigma/README.md

 milliseconds; if the limit has been or is about to be exceeded, the event gets dropped.

-The default rate limit is set to 100 `EventType` occurences per second within a `Category`.
-It can be overriden using `:ask` options:
+The default rate limit is set to 100 `EventType` occurrences per second within a `Category`.
+It can be overridden using `:ask` options:

 ``` erlang
 Category = metrics,